liseidybueno/Trivia-Quiz/README.md

   <h3 align="center">TRIVIA QUIZ</h3>

   <p align="center">
     A Trivia Quiz in which a user can respond to 10 questions and receive a score.
 After each question, the user sees the correct answer and is able to move on to the next question.
+Take the quiz <a href="https://rocky-fortress-95943.herokuapp.com/">here</a> (deployed on Heroku).
     <br />
 </p>